ila36IX/Notes/born2beroot/helloroot.md

 Can you tell me what a server is?

-The GUI (Graphical User Interface), sometimes called a DE (Desktop Environment), is the part of the system that allows us to interact using a mouse, a display screen, and other visual elements.
+The GUI (Graphical User Interface), sometimes called a DE (Desktop Environment), it is the part of the system that allows us to interact using a mouse, a display screen, and other visual elements.
 It's composed of processes running in the background that interact with your screen drivers.
 For example, if you have ever used Ubuntu, it uses "GNOME" as its desktop environment.

 ![](https://i.imgur.com/UfYcO6A.png)